Capture feedback sent from TestFairy into Centercode

 - Open your TestFairy account Preferences and create a new webhook

-The JSON payload determines the data that will be sent from TestFairy to Centercode’s External Feedback Source.
-The fields on the left (e.g. “submitter” and “summary”) are the Parameters you’re matching to the External Feedback’s Parameters.
+The JSON payload determines the data that will be sent from TestFairy to Centercode’s External Sources integration.
+The fields on the left (e.g. “submitter” and “summary”) are the parameters you’re matching to the External Sources’ parameters.
 The fields on the right are the values that will be mapped to every converted piece of feedback.
 The below example simulates a third-party source via Postman.

 Common Troubleshooting Scenario